junseng12/Blockchain_Paper_Reviews/Mastering-Ethereum-Review/CH06-Transaction-Structure-and-Gas.md

 ## **📍 Background of EIP-55 (Why is it necessary?)**

-Ethereum's address system, unlike Bitcoin's, used a **pure hexadecimal (hex) format without a checksum**.
+Ethereum's address system, unlike Bitcoin's, used a **pure hexadecimal format without a checksum**.
 In other words, **Ethereum addresses originally had no typo detection functionality**.
 For example:
 Bitcoin address: `1A1zP1eP5QGefi2DMPTfTL5SLmv7DivfNa` (with checksum)